Astro-Sean/autophot/docs/source/installation.rst

    $ conda install -c astro-sean autophot

-For more detailed installation instructions, please see the `AutoPHoT Github <https://github.com/Astro-Sean/autophot`_.
+Additionally software may be used with AutoPhOT.
+For more detailed installation instructions, please see the `AutoPHoT Github <https://github.com/Astro-Sean/autophot>`_.